SolderedElectronics/Inkplate-documentation/README.md

 # Inkplate-documentation
-readthedocs.org documentation for [Inkplate boards](https://inkplate.readthedocs.io/en/latest/index.html)
+** This is an outdated version of documentation ** Refer to the latest Inkplate documentation here: [Inkplate Documentation](https://soldered.com/documentation/inkplate)